deanwraith/recycling/README.md

     * Jigsaw Validator
     All css code was tested using this validator and was returned with no issues.

-### 2.2 Unfixed Bugs
+### 3.2 Unfixed Bugs
-* I found a bug while using mobile devices where the hover setting for the dropdown menu changed to a click and drop function by default but the menu stayed open once clicked on that page even if the menu icon was clicked again.
+* I found a bug while using mobile devices where the hover setting for the dropdown menu and flip cards changed to a click and drop/flip function by default but the menu stayed open once clicked on that page even if the menu/card icon was clicked again. *My research into how to fix this bug showed that you could use java script and jquery to help the site recognize when it is being viewed on a mobile device to allow the hover function to change to a click function where a second click will close the menu or flip the card back.
+I felt at this stage of my studies this would involve me skipping ahead and missing some foundational work with java script and that is why I left the bug active*.

-## 3. Developement Cycle
+## 4. Developement Cycle
 * Commit Diary
     * 11:22 23/05/2021 - Initial Commit
     Added boiler plate HTML and assets folder which includes the style.css file and a folder for media resources to be added at a later stage.